 Activities on Rabbit Ears Pass

 Camping – Free, dispersed camping is easy to find on most dirt roads on the pass.
-There are also two campgrounds, Meadows and Dumont Lake, that run $10-$12 a night.
+There are also two campgrounds, Meadows Lake and Dumont Lake with reasonable nightly fees.
+The former is first-come, first-serve, while the latter accepts reservations.

 Fishing – Dumont Lake is the biggest lake on the pass.
 It’s located within a short distance from the highway.
 Muddy Pass Lake lies on the highway just east of Dumont Lake.